-And a few veggies that go nicely in this sauce: roasted cauliflower or broccoli.
+And a few veggies that go nicely in this sauce: steamed broccoli or spinach.
 Grilled zucchini or asparagus.
 And a classic, mushrooms!

 Greek Yogurt Alfredo Pasta With Garlic

-- 15 ounce (425 grams) tagliatelle pasta (you may use Pappardelle, Fettuccine, or Greek Hilopites instead)
+- 180 grams (6 ½ ounce) Tagliatelle pasta (you may use Pappardelle, Fettuccine, or Greek Hilopites instead)

 - 1 tablespoon olive oil

-- Cook tagliatelle according to package instructions.
+- Cook pasta according to its package instructions.
 Before draining save ½ cup of the water you boiled the pasta in.